huaihuaisz/Open-Grants-Program/applications/kylin_network.md

 ### Milestone 2

 In this milestone, we will verify features with limited users and launch the testnet for production of concepts.
-The implementation of off-chain workers of substrate 2.0| framework will be built and tested.
+The implementation of off-chain workers of substrate 2.0| framework will be built and validated.
 * **Estimated Duration:** 1 month
 * **Full-time Equivalent (FTE):** 3
 * **Costs:** 1 BTC